Gengode/Gengode/README.md

   <li>I'm from Germany.</li>
   <li>I taught myself a bit of HTML, and I hope learning other Languages won't be so hard either.</li>
   <li>I am currently training to become an information electronics technician.
 I am in my second year of training.
 Once I completed this training, I would like to become a full-stack developer</li>
-  <li>I wanted to use Gengar as my Username because i really like that Pokémon but apparently, someone else already took it :(</li>
 </ol>
 Here are my Socials if you are interested
 <P>